French 4: actualité et discussion

 When I've finished, what course can I do next?

-French 4: actualité et discussion in January or any other French 4 course.
-Please enrol as soon as possible as spaces cannot be guaranteed.
+French 4: actualités et discussion in Term 3.
+Please enrol as soon as possible as places cannot be guaranteed.

 Nicole is a qualified and experienced teacher of French language and culture.
 She graduated in English at the Sorbonne university in France and obtained a post-graduate diploma in Film Studies in London.
 Her interest in languages also led her to study Spanish and Arabic.
 She has taught in secondary schools in London and in Africa (Cameroon) and higher-level French at several universities in London.
 “I now particularly enjoy teaching advanced-level French to adults- which I have been doing for a number of years here- Apart from giving the opportunity to share enthusiasm for learning/teaching a language, it offers free rein to explore together, sometimes in depth, a whole range of topics relating to French and Francophone culture.
 The shared experience and knowledge benefit everyone; I find this very stimulating.